bunkerity/bunkerweb/README.md

 ## Swarm

-Using bunkerized-nginx in Docker Swarm cluster requires a shared folder accessible from both managers and workers (anything like NFS, GlusterFS, CephFS or even SSHFS will work).
+Using bunkerized-nginx in a Docker Swarm cluster requires a shared folder accessible from both managers and workers (anything like NFS, GlusterFS, CephFS or even SSHFS will work).
 The deployment and configuration is very similar to the "Docker autoconf" one but with services instead of containers.
 A service based on the bunkerized-nginx-autoconf image needs to be scheduled on a manager node (don't worry it doesn't expose any network port for obvious security reasons).
 This service will listen for Docker Swarm events like service creation or deletion and generate the configuration according to the labels of each service.
 Once configuration generation is done, the bunkerized-nginx-autoconf service will send a reload order to all the bunkerized-nginx tasks so they can load the new configuration.

 <img src="https://github.com/bunkerity/bunkerized-nginx/blob/dev/docs/img/swarm.png?raw=true" />